inasafe/inasafe-django/deployment/README-docker.md

 ## Staging

-The procedure is exactly the same as production, but you should preceed each command with 'staging' e.g. ``make staging-run``.
+The procedure is exactly the same as production, but you should preceed each command with 'staging' e.g. ``make staging-deploy``.

-**Note:** VERY IMPORTANT - for staging deployment you should use a separate git checkout  from the production checkout as the code from the git checkout is shared into the source tree.
+**Note:** VERY IMPORTANT - for staging deployment you should use a **separate git checkout**  from the production checkout as the code from the git checkout is shared into the source tree.

 ## Using make